Lemnoideae: Duckweed in natural environments

 One of the more important factors influencing the distribution of wetland plants, and aquatic plants in particular, is nutrient availability.
 Duckweeds tend to be associated with fertile, even eutrophic conditions.
 They can be spread by sticking to the feathers of waterfowl and the skin or fur of other amphibious animals, and thus transported inadvertently to new bodies of water.
 The plants may also be transported by flooding or other moving water.
 In water bodies with constant currents or overflow, the plants are carried down the channels and do not typically proliferate greatly, as they prefer still waters.
 However, in some locations, a cyclical pattern exists, driven by weather patterns, in which the plants proliferate greatly during periods of low water movement before they are carried away as rainy periods ensue.

 Duckweed is an important, high-protein food source for waterfowl and many species of fish.
 The tiny plants provide cover for the vulnerable fry and tadpoles of many fishes and amphibians.
 The plants are used as shelter by pond species, such as bullfrogs and newts, and fish such as bluegills.
 They also provide shade and, although frequently confused with them, can reduce certain light-generated growths of photoautotrophic algae.

 Use as human food crop

-Duckweed is consumed in some parts of Southeast Asia, namely Laos, Thailand, and Myanmar.
-In addition, it is also cultivated as a vegetable in Israel.
-It produces more protein per square meter than soybeans, so sometimes it is cited as a significant potential food source.
+Duckweed is consumed in Laos, Thailand, and Myanmar.
+It produces more protein per square meter than soybeans, contains multiple nutrients, and can be substituted for salads or typical vegetables, making it a possible food source for humans.
+It is cultivated as a vegetable in Israel.

-Some initial investigations, into what extent duckweed could be introduced to European markets, show little consumer objection to the idea.
-NASA's Caves of Mars Project identified duckweed as a top candidate for Martian food production projects.
+NASA's Caves of Mars Project identified duckweed as a candidate for Martian food production projects.